Why transport and access is important

 In some areas there have been improvements for pedestrians as well, such as the

-As a consequence, people living in large parts of Auckland still don't have many choices in the way they travel.
+As a consequence, private vehicles are still the default mode of transport for many Aucklanders.
 Major chokepoints and bottlenecks also remain on many main roads.

 How we can improve transport and access